MAVeny426/Product-Management-API/README.md

 DELETE /deleteproduct

-Description: Deletes a product (only accessible to admin).
+- Description: Deletes a product (only accessible to admin).

--Query:
+- Query:

 ```
 {